 Welcome to a special Buyer’s Guide feature from FREESKIER.
-Here’s a close-up look at the best ski boots of the year.
-Click here to explore the entire 2022 FREESKIER Buyer’s Guide.
+Here’s a close-up look at the best ski bindings of the year.
+Click here to explore the entire 2024 FREESKIER Buyer’s Guide.

 The Duke PT 13 joins the Royal Family for those in search of a hybrid touring binding with a more approachable DIN range offering (4.0 – 13.0).
 The Duke PT 13 features a Griffon heel piece to help improve step-in performance and ensure you’re locked in while charging through variable terrain—a go-to binding for riders looking to toggle between resort riding and uphill touring on the fly.

 The Tyrolia Attack 14 GW is a go-to all-mountain binding for high-performance skiers, whether hunting for powder, lapping the park or ripping on-piste.
 The FR PRO three toe piece can be easily adjusted to different toe heights and more consistent release with an upgraded AFD.
 This is the binding for skiers looking for a lightweight resort binding with easy entry and precise power transmission.